Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 4. Calendly: "Getting started with Calendly"

-Sometimes less is more, as is the case with this landing page from appointment scheduling platform Calendly.
-The webinar is aimed at helping new users get up to speed with the features, so it has a defined target viewer.
+The webinar is aimed at helping new users get up to speed with the features, so it has a defined target audience.

 This is a great example of a simple webinar landing page that still includes (almost) all the required information.
 The only thing missing is a named host, which is less important here, as it’s an instructional webinar.